Skip to content

 Leaving external_url unset is perfectly fine and fully supported.
 Notifications still render in full — they just skip the link line rather than print a broken URL.

-• Loopback (--host 127.0.0.1, the default): plain HTTP.
+• Loopback (--host 127.0.0.1, the default): stays plain HTTP even with tls = "auto".
 There’s nothing on the wire to eavesdrop, and curl http://localhost:9477 just works for local dev.

 • Non-loopback (--host 0.0.0.0, a LAN IP, …) with tls = "auto": the daemon generates a long-lived self-signed certificate on first boot, stores it under <data>/tls/, and serves HTTPS.
 Auth cookies and CHAP responses never cross a real network in cleartext.